 I am passionate about software development.
 Luckily I have had the opportunity to work on this during both my academic career and "real world" experiences, some of which I have listed below.

 I a firm believer on free source, in a github pinned-repositories style, you can find here some of the open sourced projects I have developed or contributed to in the last few years.
 Some of them are research tools, some are personal projects I have done in my spare time.
 You can see a full list of open source research software I have been involved with in the research page.
-I'm also the maintainer of several AUR packages.
-If you want to know me better, you can always look at my vimrc configuration.
+I'm also the maintainer of several AUR and conda packages.
+If you want to get to know me better, you can always look at my vimrc configuration.

 I have also written a few tools and webapps to make my life easier, which can be seen below.

 The full code of this website (server and client side) is also available in github for